unopolicinglab/website/content/authors/tinsley/_index.md

 - Grad Students
 ---

-Colton is a Master's student in the School of Criminology and Criminal Justice at the University of Nebraska atttt Omaha.
+Colton is a doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska at Omaha.
 His research interests pertain to mass, youth, and firearm violence.
 He holds a degree in Criminal Justice and Political Science from Michigan State University, where he minored in Law, Justice, and Public Policy.
-Additional to his responsibilities in the VIPR Lab, Colton is a graduate assistant for Dr. Jessica Deitzer, analyzing behavioral tendencies of youth violence.
+Additional to his responsibilities in the VIPR Lab, Colton is a graduate assistant for [Dr. Jessica Deitzer](https://www.unomaha.edu/college-of-public-affairs-and-community-service/criminology-and-criminal-justice/about-us/jessica-deitzer.php), analyzing behavioral tendencies of youth violence.